kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 - The alpha release targets simple, static batch workloads where the workload requirements are known at creation time.
 - Each Job maps to one `PodGroup`.
 All pods in the Job are identical from a scheduling policy perspective.
 - The `minCount` field in the Workload's `GangSchedulingPolicy` mirrors the Job's parallelism.
-- The opt-out mechanism is supported by setting `Job.spec.template.spec.workloadRef` to reference an existing `Workload`.
+- The opt-out mechanism is supported by setting `Job.spec.template.spec.podGroupRef` to reference an existing `Workload`.
 Or when the Job has `ownerReferences` which indicates it is managed by higher-level controller (i.e., JobSet).
 In both cases, the Job controller will not create `Workload`/`PodGroup` objects.
 - When gang scheduling is active (`GangSchedulingPolicy`), changes to `spec.parallelism` (scaling up/down) are rejected via conditional validation (depends on feature enablement).
 This is because this would require changing `minCount` in the `Workload` object, which is immutable.
 This will disable [Elastic Indexed Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/#elastic-indexed-jobs).

 ### Risks and Mitigations